TheSilentPatch/Proxy-Harvester/README.md

 ---

+## Release Automation

+- Releases are triggered by pushing a tag like `v2.0.0` to GitHub.
+- GitHub Actions will build the package and upload release assets automatically.
+- Release notes are auto-generated.

+---

 ## Notes

-* This script uses `requests` and `beautifulsoup4` with the `lxml` parser.
+* Uses `requests`, `beautifulsoup4`, and `colorama` with the `lxml` parser.
-* By default, it pulls proxies from `free-proxy-list.net`.
+* By default, pulls proxies from `free-proxy-list.net`.
 * Designed for educational or ethical usage only — respect the site’s terms of service.
-* You should validate each proxy manually before using it in production.
+* You should validate each proxy before using it in production.

 ---